Check your visa requirements!

 5).
 We look forward to welcoming you to Nacel English School!

 We suggest that you bring some of your money in Sterling Travellers’ Cheques as well as some cash for the first few days.
-It is possible to change money at banks, post offices and bureaux de change, all nearby the School.
-It is advisable that you ask your bank for their correspondent bank in London, as this information may be useful.
+It is possible to change money at banks, post offices and bureaux de changes, all of which are close to the school.
+It’s best to ask your bank for their correspondent bank in London, as this information may be useful.

 You should ensure that anything you bring to the UK, such as a hairdryer, etc, is compatible with the UK 3 pin 240V AC 50Hz electrical supply.
 EC equipment will work with a travel adaptor, which is widely available.